 No matter where you are in the process, a few things should remain constant from now until you head off for move-in day.

 - Organization is key.
 You'll have a lot of paper and deadlines to deal with.
 Keep it together with a frequently updated calendar and separate folders or binders for each school you're considering.

 - Enjoy your time with family and high school friends.
 Have fun and relax once in a while.
 If you need help, ask your friends and family for advice — they know you best, after all.

 - Meet people!
 One of the reasons new college freshmen get anxious is that they aren't sure how to meet new people.
 Use this year to get comfortable introducing yourself to and making small talk with strangers.

 - Keep your priorities straight.
 Even after you're accepted into a college, your grades and behavior may affect your admission and scholarship opportunities.

-- Prepare for the Free Application for Federal Student Aid (FAFSA) so you can file shortly after October 1.
+- Prepare for the Free Application for Federal Student Aid (FAFSA) so you can file shortly after it opens.
 Get your FSA ID, a user name and password that you'll use to sign the FAFSA, and start gathering the required information.

 - Now is the time to act if you need to improve your grades or become more involved in volunteering, extracurriculars or a job related to your career choice.